-That first cast a smooth underhand pitch with a Pumpkin “Big Jig” and a brown grub trailer.
-The bait slides into the water with hardly a splash, slides down the old log, and “TIC” the line jumps and bait swims to the side you set hard and a fat 5lb bass fish breaks water “what a feeling
+That first cast a smooth underhand pitch with a Pumpkin Big Jig and a brown grub trailer.
+The bait slides into the water with hardly a splash, slides down the old log, and TIC the line jumps and bait swims to the side you set hard and a fat 5lb bass fish breaks water what a feeling

 As the days begin getting warmer, spring fever kicks and its time to go bass fishing.
 With the warmer days and nights, come warmer water temperatures.
 That equates to the fish moving into shallower water on our local lakes, creeks, rivers and ponds.
 This is a time when most fish become active again and are easier to catch.

 Not soon enough, the ice will be melting, the water will start to warm up from a uniform 39 degrees, and it will start to stratify.
 If you are like me you can't wait to get out and start catching the first bass of the year.
 I hope this article helps you get started with Spring or post-Winter and pre-spawn bass fishing with success.
-As always, we will start with location and then move on to equipment and techniques.

 Fishing for bass during the late fall and winter months can be a daunting task.
 During the regular season there is identifiable structure to fish.
 Vegetation in bloom and shaded areas offered by the sun will produce fish during the heat of the day.
 Winter, however, does not give you any of those visible signs.